Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Symmetry-Breaking Constraints

 \section{Symmetry-Breaking Constraints}

-Symmetry allows the existence of multiple equivalent solutions, which leads to a wasteful duplication of effort in the branch-and-bound tree.
-In practice, at our collaborating hospital, managers consider identical waiting costs for surgeries of the same type.
-Also, the idling and overtime costs of ORs and anesthesiologists of the same type are the same.
-Therefore, there is a great deal of symmetry in the ORASP.
-Although breaking symmetry is standard in scheduling problems to avoid exploring equivalent solutions, previous studies did not address the issue of symmetry in the ORASP.
-In this section, we present strategies to break the symmetry in the first-stage decisions.
+Symmetry has long been recognized as a curse for solving (mixed) integer programming problems, such as assignment and sequencing problems.
+It allows the existence of multiple equivalent solutions and hence identical subproblems, leading to a wasteful duplication of computational effort in algorithms such as branch-and-bound and branch-and-cut.
+The first-stage problem of the ORASP possesses a great deal of symmetry.
+Although breaking symmetry is standard in (healthcare) scheduling problems to avoid exploring equivalent solutions, previous studies did not address the issue of symmetry in the ORASP.
+In this section, we discuss practical situations leading to symmetry in the ORASP and present strategies to break these symmetries.
+In \ref{appdx:SBC_fixing}, we discuss additional variable-fixing constraints.